ricardomokhtari/Data-Science-Projects/README.md

 ___

-## 2) Mall Customer Clustering
+## 3) Mall Customer Clustering

-* In this task, we want to find the best way to split up the shoppers at a mall into distinct groups, based on their age, income and spending behaviour
+* In this task, I wanted to find the best way to split up the shoppers at a mall into distinct groups, based on their age, income and spending behaviour

-* We found that the best way to divide up the customers is by income and spending behaviour, identifying 5 distinct clusters
+* I found that the best way to divide up the customers is by income and spending behaviour, identifying 5 distinct clusters

-* We can use this information to understand the mall shoppers better and to drive research into what kind of offers each group would be most likely to engage with
+* This information could be used to understand the mall shoppers better and to drive research into what kind of offers each group would be most likely to engage with

 <img src="https://github.com/ricardomokhtari/Data-Science-Projects/blob/master/images/k-means.png">